Consent

 Aladin & Neam

-Neam and Alaa met in Summer 2025 and immediately collided in questions of format: band or ensemble, piece or track, seated or standing audience.
-What emerged from these playful challenges was a meeting point between two very different musical worlds.
-The sound of the project grows from Neam’s classical heritage and personal identity, intertwined with Alaa’s pure electronic gear and experimental approach.
-Both artists share a deep inspiration from the musical landscapes of North Africa and South Asia—rhythms, modes, and songs that echo through their work not as a fusion, but as a living canon.
+Neam and Alaa met in the summer of 2025 and found themselves instinctively discussing questions of format: band or ensemble, piece or track, seated or standing audience.
+From these playful challenges emerged a meeting point between two very different musical worlds.
+The sound of the project stems from Neam’s classical heritage and her personal identity, interwoven with Alaa’s purely electronic equipment and his experimental approach.
+Both artists share a deep inspiration drawn from the musical landscapes of North Africa and South Asia – rhythms, keys and songs that resonate in their work, not as a fusion, but as a living canon.

 Neam Tarek is a Cairo-born harpist and performance artist.
-She studied harp at the University of Music and Performing Arts Graz, the Hanns Eisler School of Music Berlin, and the Leipzig University of Music and Theatre.
-In her artistic work, she combines classical harp, electronics, and political narration.
-She develops interdisciplinary formats that explore questions of identity, belonging, and social reality while simultaneously expanding the boundaries of musical performance formats.
-In addition to her artistic work, she is the founder and artistic director of Forte e.V., an association for alternative opera, music, and performing arts in Leipzig.
-Starting in September 2026, she will begin the Master’s program in Contemporary Music Performance & World Jazz at Berklee College of Music.
+She studied harp at the University of Music and Performing Arts Graz, the Hanns Eisler School of Music Berlin and the Leipzig University of Music and Theatre.
+In her artistic work, she combines classical harp, electronics and political narration.
+She also develops interdisciplinary formats that explore questions of identity, belonging and social reality, whilst simultaneously pushing the boundaries of musical performance formats.
+Alongside her artistic practice, she is the founder and artistic director of Forte e.V., an association for alternative opera, music and the performing arts in Leipzig.
+From September 2026, she will commence the Master’s programme in Contemporary Music Performance & World Jazz at Berklee College of Music.

-Rooted between Palestine and the SWANA region, Aladin is a DJ and sound-collector whose craft grows from a deep archive of cassettes, CDs, and vinyls.
-His musical awakening began in Palestine—shaped by traditional rhythms, collective resistance, and the connective force of sound that travels beyond borders.
-Forged in the electronic scenes of Haifa and Ramallah and evolving further in Germany since 2010, he co-founded Balout Krew ﻖﻳﺮﻓ طﻮﻠﺒﻟا, performing across major festivals such as Fusion and Nation of Gondwana, as well as international stages including Cairo Jazz Club, sharing lineups with artists like Acid Arab.
-In recent years, his devotion to synthesizers and analog textures has opened a new chapter—crafting original sonic worlds and releasing on labels such as Multiculti, Arabs Do It Better, and soon YukU (Prague).
+Aladin, whose roots lie in Palestine and the SWANA region, is a DJ and sound collector.
+His sets are based on an extensive archive of cassettes, CDs and vinyl records.
+His musical journey began in Palestine – shaped by traditional rhythms, collective resistance and the unifying power of sound that transcends borders.
+Influenced by the electronic music scenes of Haifa and Ramallah, his path led him to Germany in 2010.
+He co-founded Balout Krew قيرف طولبلا and has performed at major festivals such as Fusion and Nation of Gondwana, as well as on international stages such as the Cairo Jazz Club, where he shared the stage with artists such as Acid Arab.
+In recent years, his passion for synthesizers and analogue sounds has opened a new chapter – he creates original soundscapes and releases on labels such as Multiculti, Arabs Do It Better and, soon, YukU (Prague).